 Keep relatively active

-Bed rest has been a popular treatment for sciatica for the better part of the last few decades.
+Bed rest has been a popular treatment for sciatica and back pain for the better part of the last few decades.
 In terms of published evidence, most meta-analyses and reviews show that there are no significant benefits to bed rest over staying active when it comes to sciatica pain (and vice versa).
 However, as mentioned in a review posted in Spine, there is no considerable difference between advice to stay active and advice for bed rest, and there are potentially harmful effects of prolonged bed rest, it is reasonable to advise people with acute low back pain and sciatica to stay active.

 So, if you do have fibromyalgia and sciatica, you have been checked out and there are no red flags, keeping active can be very helpful.
 However, being active doesn’t mean you need to be doing crazy exercises, it just means getting up and moving around, as much as the pain will allow.